 If you've ever worked out of a cubicle or a tiny home office, you understand the value of quality air flow, especially at the height of summer.
 We size up a group of table and desk fans—some with a retro appeal and others more modern.

-Above: The Allaire Desk Fan comes in two sizes and three finishes (brushed nickel, silver sage, black); it's on sale at Restoration Hardware starting at $95.
+Above: The Allaire Desk Fan from Restoration Hardware comes in two sizes and three finishes (brushed nickel, silver sage, black); prices start at $129.
 For more desktop ideas, see 10 Easy Pieces: Task Desk Lamps.

 Above: The Charly Little Fan from Swizz Style is $130 at Williams-Sonoma.

-Above: The Hunter Century 12-Inch Portable Table Fan in brushed nickel is $73.40 from Amazon.
+Above: The Hunter Century 12-Inch Portable Table Fan in brushed nickel is $77.95 from Hunter Air.

 Mod Table Fans

 Above: The whisper-quiet Otto Fan from Swizz Style is made of oiled African sapele wood and high-grade steel; $199 at Amazon.
 In the Remodelista book, it's featured in the Remodelista 100, our collection of favorite everyday objects.

 Above: The 10-inch-tall Soleus Air Soft Blade Table Fan has safe-to-touch gray blades and is also notably quiet; $25 from Linens 'n Things.

 Above: The USB Desk Fan from Muji has two separate sets of blades for maximum air circulation; $29.50.

 N.B.: This post is an update; the original story ran on July 21, 2010.